Reset signal as the tide eases: PM Modi rings the bell for leaders and ministers | ExBulletin

 Achhaaiyan, buraaiyansab by charcha (positive, negative, everything is discussed), said another minister.
 A source close to a third minister said the meetings were administrative in nature even though they dealt with policy issues and to-do lists with vaccines as a goal.

-Coming after the parties’ defeat in West Bengal following a high octane campaign led by the Prime Minister himself and much criticism of the mismanagement that led and marked the devastating second wave, these meetings are seen as part of a renewed political process that will also feed into the preparations for the crucial elections to the UP Assembly.
+Coming after the parties’ defeat in West Bengal following a high octane campaign led by the Prime Minister himself and much criticism of the mismanagement that drove – and marked – the devastating second wave, these meetings are seen as part of a renewed political process which will also fit perfectly into the preparations for the crucial elections to the UP Assembly.

 Sources said the ruling establishment felt that with three years before the start of this term, it might be a good time to hit the reset key to reclaim lost ground and stop the sense of drift that marked the worst phase of the second wave of covid.
 To this end, a successful vaccination program is considered the key.
 In this context, some leaders are even speculating on the possibility of a reshuffle.